Boarding at Prep School

 Our junior boarding houses (Orchard House for girls and Dolman House for boys) have ‘house parents’ who foster a warm, safe and happy boarding family atmosphere, which helps to make our boarding experience special.

 For junior boarders, the day starts with morning routines before breakfast.
-At the end of the day children are welcomed back into the boarding house where they are encouraged to share the highs and low of the day with staff and friends.
+At the end of the day children are welcomed back into the boarding house where they are encouraged to share their day with staff and friends.
 The evening meal is followed by a productive ‘prep’ session supervised by our teachers.
 A range of evening activities fill the children’s evenings before a light supper in the house kitchens and a bedtime story for our younger pupils.

 A richer experience